“To forgive is to set a prisoner free and discover that the prisoner was you.”

 Understandably, that belief creates a barrier to forgiveness.
 But the reality is that when you forgive someone, you’re just dissolving the negative emotional bond to the person or incident.
 You’re simply releasing yourself from the prison of fear, resentment, and defensiveness.

-If you’re ready to shift forward into a paradigm of love, freedom, and forgiveness, I have just the right solution: The Soul Sparkle Retreat!
+If you’re inspired and ready to shift forward into a paradigm of love, liberation and forgiveness, I can help you.